-My writing has appeared in (or “on” in the case of the online examples): Chunklet Magazine, Decibel Magazine, Devil In The Woods/(DIW) Magazine / Self-Titled Magazine, Dusted Magazine, Magnet Magazine, Memphis Magazine, Harp Magazine, The Onion A/V Club, Paste Magazine, Scram Magazine, Sound Collector, Spin Magazine, Still Single, The Baltimore City Paper, The Knoxville Voice, The Philadelphia City Paper, The Philadelphia Independent, The Philadelphia Weekly, Scion A/V Metal, The Washington City Paper, Verse Chorus Verse Magazine, Vice Magazine, WFMU’s LCD Magazine, WFMU’s Beware of the Blog, While You Were Sleeping Magazine, Econoculture.com, McSweeneys.net, Perfect Sound Forever and Pitchfork.
+Chunklet Magazine, Decibel Magazine, Devil In The Woods/(DIW) Magazine / Self-Titled Magazine, Pitchfork, Dusted Magazine, Magnet Magazine, Memphis Magazine, Harp Magazine, The Onion A/V Club, Paste Magazine, Scram Magazine, Sound Collector, Spin Magazine, Still Single, The Baltimore City Paper, The Knoxville Voice, The Philadelphia City Paper, The Philadelphia Independent, The Philadelphia Weekly, Scion A/V Metal, The Washington City Paper, Verse Chorus Verse Magazine, Vice Magazine, WFMU’s LCD Magazine, WFMU’s Beware of the Blog, While You Were Sleeping Magazine, Econoculture.com, McSweeneys.net, and Perfect Sound Forever

 VARIOUS UPDATES AND POINTS OF INTEREST!

 **On February 15th, 2013, I was interviewed on WNYC’s (NPR affiliate for the New York City listening market) “Soundcheck” program and the subject was my recently-published “Blame Nirvana” piece (Spin.com).
 You can listen to the interview by following THIS LINK.

 **To kick off 2013 in the best of ways, I had a massive feature published on Spin.com, and it is titled “Blame Nirvana: 40 Weirdest Post Nevermind Major Label Albums” Check it out!